How to play Viper in Valorant: Abilities, tips & tricks

 Perhaps Viper’s most valuable asset, though, is her Toxic Screen.
 The line of gas emitters can be used to divide a portion of the map in two.
 Mastering lineups with this can be extremely useful when trying to take control of certain portions of a map, as it will reduce the number of areas you need to look at.

 If you’re going to take on this deadly Agent, you need to remember one thing: her fuel reserves.
 While Patch 2.06 adjusted the damage her toxins do by quite a bit, both her Poison Cloud and Toxic Screen drain Viper’s fuel reserves.
 If you’re not good at managing them she becomes pretty much useless.
-Both cost 5 poison per second, so jump into the practice range and time how long it takes for her reserves to run low to coordinate your attacks.
+Both take 15 seconds to fully drain her reserves when used individually, so jump into the practice range and time how long it takes for her reserves to run low to coordinate your attacks.

 The first of these abilities, though, is particularly useful.
 As her Poison Cloud acts like a smoke, it can be placed at entry points to stop enemies sneaking up behind you.
-It’s made even more effective because it does 50 decay and 10 damage over time, so enemies won’t want to rush through it.
+It’s made even more effective because it does 30 decay initially and 10 damage over time, so enemies won’t want to rush through it.

 - Read More: Best Valorant Agents: Every character ranked